 Designed to prepare you to succeed at the University of Oxford, this independent study tutorial sharpens your skills in oral and written rhetoric.
-You work one-on-one with IES Abroad London tutors (some of whom also teach at Oxford), and are held to the same standards as matriculated Oxford students.
+You work one-on-one with ISA London tutors (some of whom also teach at Oxford), and are held to the same standards as matriculated Oxford students.
 The subject for the tutorial is directed and shaped by your own academic interests.
 The specific discipline designation replaces “TU” on your final transcript.
 While in London, you will live in apartment-like residence halls.

 St. Catherine’s College